primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

                  2      |    3

-6. Finally, ``ORDER BY`` is applied last.
+6. Finally, ``ORDER BY`` is applied.
 It's important to remember in SQL that relational algebra is a language of *sets*, which are inherently un-ordered.
    In the typical case, all of the work of selecting, aggregating, and filtering our data are done before any ordering is applied, and only right before